-The Coastal Protection and Restoration Authority (CPRA) staff contributed to the concepts presented in this report and participated in project meetings and included Rick Raynie (SWAMP project manager), Karim Belhadjali, Bill Boshart, Rickey Brouillette, Honora Buras, Angelina Freeman, Mandy Green, Bren Haase, Ed Haywood, Syed Khalil, John Monzon, Jennifer Mouton, Jim Pahl, Carol Parsons Richards, Melanie Saucier, Leigh Anne Sharp, John Troutman, Chuck Villarrubia, and Dona Weifenbach.
+The Coastal Protection and Restoration Authority (CPRA) staff and former staff contributed to the concepts presented in this report and participated in project meetings.
+They included Rick Raynie (SWAMP project manager), Karim Belhadjali, Bill Boshart, Rickey Brouillette, Honora Buras, Angelina Freeman, Mandy Green, Bren Haase, Ed Haywood, Syed Khalil, John Monzon, Jennifer Mouton, Jim Pahl, Carol Parsons Richards, Melanie Saucier, Leigh Anne Sharp, John Troutman, Chuck Villarrubia, and Dona Weifenbach.

-Subject matter experts were also convened to assist with refinement of the monitoring variables and objectives and review preliminary results and sampling designs and included Mark Hester of the University of Louisiana at Lafayette; Bryan Piazza of The Nature Conservancy; and Erick Swenson, Troy Blanchard, and Rex Caffey of Louisiana State University.
+Subject matter experts were also convened to assist with refinement of the monitoring variables and objectives and review preliminary results and sampling designs.
+They included Mark Hester of the University of Louisiana at Lafayette; Bryan Piazza of The Nature Conservancy; and Erick Swenson, Troy Blanchard, and Rex Caffey of Louisiana State University.
 Mary C. Christman of MCC Statistical Consulting provided statistical guidance and oversight and generated SAS code that was adapted for the analyses presented herein.
-Sarai Piazza of the U.S. Geological Survey, Al Hindrichs and Melinda Molieri of the Louisiana Department of Environmental Quality, and staff from Louisiana Department of Wildlife and Fisheries, and the U.S. Army Corps of Engineers Mississippi Valley Division New Orleans District provided data used in the analysis.
+Sarai Piazza of the U.S. Geological Survey, Al Hindrichs and Melinda Molieri of the Louisiana Department of Environmental Quality, and staff from Louisiana Department of Wildlife and Fisheries, Beth Stauffer and Andrea Jaegge from University of Louisiana at Lafayette and in collaboration with the Louisiana Department of Wildlife and Fisheries, and the U.S. Army Corps of Engineers Mississippi Valley Division New Orleans District provided data used in the analyses.
+Appreciation goes to Donald Sagrera from Teche-Vermilion Fresh Water District for discussing and providing information about the water quality program in the basin.

 Version I of this report was presented to an extensive group of individuals from state, federal, and non-governmental agencies and we thank those who provided written feedback that led to the refinements incorporated in Version II, including Stephen Barnes and Eric Swenson of Louisiana State University, John Foret of the National Marine Fisheries Service National Oceanic and Atmospheric Administration, and Chris Swarzenski of the U.S. Geological Survey.
 Several individuals also assisted in identifying opportunities to leverage existing monitoring programs and resources including John Barras, Jim Flocks, and Greg Steyer of the U.S. Geological Survey; Dwight Bradshaw of the Louisiana Department of Environmental Quality; Maria Dillard and Tim Osborn of National Oceanic and Atmospheric Administration; Jeffrey Giering of the Governor's Office of Homeland Security and Emergency Preparedness; Lauren Land of Louisiana Sea Grant; Brian Lezina of the Louisiana Department of Wildlife and Fisheries; Shannon McArthur of the National Data Buoy Center; and Mathew Sanders of the Louisiana Office of Community Development.